 From time to time, we will see a recurring theme to the effect of “bicyclists don’t pay gas tax so they don’t deserve to use the road”. (for a good roundup of this and other similar issues see bicycledriving.org) There are certain elements of truth to this — bicyclists don’t purchase gas, it’s true.
 And there’s also an implication that motorist are “paying their way”, but that’s just not true.
 Gas taxes (and other direct taxes on automobiles) nowhere near cover the costs of building, maintaining, and operating roads.
 And that’s not to mention the (much larger) costs associated with death/mayhem and pollution impacts on human health and the environment.
 And none of that is to mention other more intangible costs like defending sea lanes worldwide; and propping up unsavory regimes so that oil can continue to flow freely.
-Read the rest of this entry »
+Continue reading Road taxes

 I just got finished with Power Hungry: The Myths of “Green” Energy and the Real Fuels of the Future by Robert Bryce.

 The basic gist is that everything you “know” about power, particularly if you are an American, is wrong.
 His data is no doubt correct, but I think he goes out of his way to sometimes mislead.
 For example he claims that the United States economy is somehow very energy efficient.
 To prove his point he gives figures for the change in energy intensity over some period shows that the US is “winning”, beating such countries as France and others.
-The trouble is, a simple trip to wikipedia shows that actual, and not the percentage change in Read the rest of this entry »
+The trouble is, a simple trip to wikipedia shows that actual, and not the percentage change in Continue reading book: Power Hungry

 In a typical bit of masterful Jenkinsian prose, he lays out the case for raising fuel taxes, which I happen to agree with.
 However, he scolds “politicians” for not being courageous while at the same time not endorsing any such increase himself.
 This theme appears over and over in WSJ editorial opinions.